-Stockholm, the capital of Scandinavia, was our European destination for TBEX 2016.
+Stockholm, the capital of Scandinavia, was one of the European destinations for TBEX.
 I was lucky enough to be taken on a tour by Visit Stockholm with the fabulous Rachel from Blond Wayfarer.
-Here we are on the day that we first met in Copenhagen, after being Facebook friends for about a year!
+We first met on the day that we visited Copenhagen in 2016, after being Facebook friends for about a year!
+We’ve been great friends ever since.
+Today in this blog I will bring to you all the best reasons to visit Stockholm!

 #1 The Stunning Old Town